 Figure 12-1.
 Functional Diagram of Stratix III Remote System Upgrade

-Stratix III devices only support remote system upgrade in Fast AS configuration scheme.
+Stratix III devices only support remote system upgrade in the single device Fast AS configuration scheme.

 Figure 12-2 shows the block diagrams for implementing a remote system upgrade with the Stratix III Fast AS configuration scheme.